Signed Call Android SDK

 FCM

-- Refer to the Firebase Integration Guide to add Firebase to your project if you have not already added it.
+- Add Firebase to your project if you have not already added it.
+For more information, refer to the Firebase Integration Guide.

-- Add the following code to the application module's dependency element:
+- Add the following code to the dependency element of the application module:

 implementation 'com.google.firebase:firebase-messaging:21.0.0'